rgleave/proj2/EnergyForecastingWorkshop.md

 **Step 5: Prepare Raw Meter Data for Processing**

 Often raw meter data must be must be cleaned and validated before it can be used for forecasting.
-An easy way to do that is by using Athena once again.
-We will create an improved version of the raw data file and log it as a table in our Glue database.
-Our query will perform two transformations:  add a neighborhood block id and adjust the dates for weather forecast simulation (since this is relatively old data we want to bring it forward several years to within the supported range of Amazon's weather index).
+An easy way to do that is by using Athena.
+We will create an improved version of the raw data file and register it as a table in our Glue database.
+The query to do this will perform two transformations:  add a neighborhood block id and adjust the dates for weather forecast simulation (Note: since this is relatively old data we want to bring it forward several years to within the supported range of Amazon's weather index).

   a) Return to the Athena console.
 Open the query window (you may need to select the "Editor" tab to find it).
 Make sure you have selected 'sample_database' from Database dropdown (left side of screen).
 Notice that you can expand each of the exist tables on the left to see the table structures.